fbjorn/pot-websites/gatsby/src/pages/md-pages/01-15-2019-create-data-products/index.md

 ## Update and unpublish

 You can always update product configuration and unpublish your data product with Product API.
 Check out the API Documentation for details.

+# Create account and get started!

+If you are application developer, it might be a good idea to read [Application Development Guide](/developers/getstarted/build-apps) first.

+Digital Twins are fundamental features of the platform, take a look at the [Digital Twin Guide](/developers/getstarted/twins).

+Open sandbox is your friend!
+Isolated environment for testing applications and data product integrations, read more from [Sandbox Guide](/developers/getstarted/sandbox).